 “Then tell me.”

 “I do not teach students.
 I merely show people the path.
 Not that anyone has found the first step yet.”

-“One truth…” I murdered, exasperated.
-I bit into a bit of potato.
-“This is actually pretty good.”
-I said.
+“One truth…” I muttered, exasperated.
+I bit into a potato.
+“This is actually pretty good,” I said.
 Happy that at least my journey wouldn’t end with a raging appetite to add to my disappointment.

 I took that as a hint.
 By one truth, he did not mean everything else was false, just that there was one fact which needed to be true for any other fact to be true.
 I sat in silence, thinking about the riddle.
 When it grew dark, he told me he was going inside to think, and told me there were extra beds inside.